wikiti/beautiful-jekyll/_posts/2016-12-11-technique-memoization.md

 ## In summary

-- Memoization is a technique used to optimize algortihms which is used to store already computed values, then retrieve them if required instead of re-calculating them.
+- Memoization is a technique used to optimize algorithms which is used to store already computed values, then retrieve them if required instead of re-calculating them.
 - It can be implemented easily on almost every language easily.
 - Dynamic programming and memoization are not the same.